decorde18/hsAppv2/What's Next.md

 - Make ModalGameEdit effective
-  - fix edit by creating a form for the
-  - create a blank line or addnew button
+  --stoppages and goals needs to work without stoppage popup or at very least different popup conditions
 - ActionGoal TODO
   -probably need to remove activeStoppage from gameDataArrays stoppages (ie if no end)
-- upadte the IHS / Indeependence etc to use dbDefaults from Supabase
+- upadte the IHS / Independence etc to use dbDefaults from Supabase
   \*\* do it

 - go through Select and add pLaceholder instead of adding a blank value ---see ActionGoal Selects